hpepper/idea-to-product/sad2md/README.md

 * how is this entity installed
 * where is this entity deployed; like in a k8s cluster, in an EC2, lambda etc.

+A viewpacket will include refrences to the other relevant viewpackets.

+Viewpackets are used to split the documentation into managable and easily digestible sections.

 TODO why the viewpacket approach, where the description of a component is split out over multiple viewpackets, and not everything about the enity in one viewpacket?

 * TODO you would still need to have the sections, like breakdown and once you have the breakdown, it is easier for that broken down entity to be described in the various ways at that level, so that you would not have the gamesever broken down into sub modules and when you break down the game server into its components, then it is easier to describe each of those broken down components than have everything in the same section.

-TODO why the break down into the styles?
+#### At the high level there are three types of viewpackets

 The documentation is split into three major types:

 * Module - look at the product as as enities can be implemented
   * (from high level to detailed entities that can be implemented by a single team)
-  * The module part are split into a number of sections called styles
-* Component and Connectors - how each entity communicates with other entities TODO rework this, make it logical like in philosophy
+* Component and Connectors(CnC) - focus on the way the elements interact with each other at runtime.
-  * Component - TODO
-  * Connector - TODO
-* Allocation - TODO catch-all
+* Allocation - how the relationship between the software elements and the elements in one or more external environments in which the software is created and executed.

+#### The styles of viewpackets

 Each type is split into a number of styles:

 * Module styles
-  * decomposistion - TODO
+  * decomposistion - TODO presents the functionality of a system understanable modules that grows ever more detailed as you dive deeper.
-  * uses - TODO
+  * uses - TODO Show what a module requires to operate correctly.
-  * layers - TODO
+  * layers - TODO used to describe the allowed-to-use relation in a restricted fashion between groups of modules called layers(Cle11,p65)
-* Component and connectores(CnC) - focus on the way the elements interact with each other at runtime.
+* Component and connectores(CnC)
-  * pub-sub - TODO
+  * pub-sub - TODO components interact via announced events.
-  * client-server - TODO
+  * client-server - TODO components interact by requesting services of other components.
+The essence of this style is that communication is typically paired and initiated by the client(,99).
+  * Peer-to-peer - components directly interact as peers by exchanging services.
   * ...
 TODO others?
 * Allocation
   * Deployment - describes where a component is running.
+In the deployment style it is shown which logical groups components are assigned to(Cle11, p191)
     * e.g. in a k8s cluster or on an EC2 instance, etc.
   * Installation - describes how the component is transferred to the target.
     * where the target can be a k8s cluster, an ec2 instance or another cloud service.
-  * Testing - how to test the component
+  * Testing - how to test the component.
+Show what major testing is done to significant modules.
     * Both during build and also after deployment.

-### Viewpackets - TODO short description
+  * Work assignment - Show which signinicant modules belong to what groups.
+(Cle11, p190).

+#### Example of a Viewpacket split

 A view packet is a way to hold the relevant information for an entity.